Iryna-git-hub/Iryna-git-hub/README.md

+# Hello, I am Iryna.
-# Hello, I am Iryna, Full-Stack Developer with focus on Frontend.
+I am a Full-Stack Developer with focus on Frontend.